2. SODA Keywords Guide

 The following exceptions may occur when Get Pin PWM Keyword is calling:

-• The ECU {ecu_name} doesn’t exist within the XIL Test Environment.
+The ECU ‘{ecu_name}’ doesn’t exist within the XIL Test Environment.

-• The pin {pin_name} of the specified ECU {ecu_name} doesn’t exist.
+The pin ‘{pin_name}’ of the specified ECU ‘{ecu_name}’ doesn’t exist.

-2.4.6.
+2.4.8.
 Set Pin PWM Keyword

 Set Pin PWM Keyword sets PWM for a specified ECU pin to a new settings.
-It fails if either the given ECU or pin name does not exist within the current test environment.
+The permissible frequency range that can be set on the pin is [0-50000Hz]

 The set of arguments and their order when calling Set Pin PWM Keyword is next: